 “Tell me something I don’t know.”
 Her planet propelled away from the water world.
 “I won’t assimilate you while you’re teething.
 You’d infect me with your misguided angst.
 You don’t deserve your new name: you’re not my drone, you’re a pest, Akayama, unworthy of unifying with me.
-But I can’t leave you separate, either, or you’ll betray me like your islanders did.”
+Yet you’re too valuable to kill, and I can’t leave you separate, either, or you’ll betray me like your islanders did.”

 At the thought of being assimilated again, Akayama puked more teeth.

 “I’m taking you to the Dance of the Spheres,” said her Hurricane Planet.
 “My copies will know how to dispose of you.”
 As her planet accelerated, stars smeared across the sky.
 The water world disappeared in the distance with the Milky Way.

 Akayama had always hidden from the Dance underground.
 Now she trembled at the sight.
 Billions of red planets like her captor sped alongside.
 As they opened enormous eyes, they saw Akayama and followed in close pursuit.
 “They’re suspicious,” she said.